The Solar Installation Process

 The time between signing your contract and installing your system is spent waiting on permitting, getting inspections, and waiting for the utility company to connect the solar energy system to the grid.

 The shortest period of the entire process is actually installing your system.
 During this time, you don’t have to do anything, we will take care of it all.
 Here’s what you can expect the process to be once you contact YellowLite:

 Step 1: Assessment and Roof Inspection

 First, a structural engineer will visit your home to evaluate and ensure your roof is capable of supporting your desired system.
-This usually takes one or two weeks, though many customers decide to install a new roof after the inspection once they understand the roofing requirements of installing a solar array and to eliminate the risk of leaks, runoff, etc. This will add to the timeline, but will help extend the life of your system.
+This usually takes one or two weeks, though many customers decide to install a new roof after the inspection once they understand the roofing requirements of solar installation and to eliminate the risk of leaks, runoff, etc. This will add to the timeline, but will help extend the life of your system.

 Step 2: Design Approval